 Defense Application Segment to Dominate the Market

 Sonar systems are extensively used in naval warfare as they are effective against mines and help in anti-submarine warfare.
 Most countries are modernizing their naval fleet to enhance their maritime capabilities.
 For instance, the geopolitical rift in the South China Sea has led both China and Japan to induct new naval vessels to safeguard their territories against a possible hostile invasion.
 On this note, in October 2020, Japan launched the first of its new class of diesel-electric submarines named Taigei.
-Also, in April 2021, China revealed its new Type-100 Class nuclear-powered submarine that can be armed with 48 Submarine Launched Ballistic Missiles (SLBMs).
-To capitulate on the increasing demand for anti-submarine capabilities and sonar systems, various companies are engaged in the manufacturing of sophisticated sonar systems, such as diver detection, towed, hull-mounted, dunking sonars, sonobuoys, and other sonar-based surveillance systems for the global naval forces.
+Additionally, in April 2021, China revealed its new Type-100 Class nuclear-powered submarine that can be armed with 48 Submarine Launched Ballistic Missiles (SLBMs).
+In order to capitulate on the increasing demand for anti-submarine capabilities and sonar systems, various companies are engaged in the manufacturing of sophisticated sonar systems, such as diver detection, towed, hull-mounted, dunking sonars, sonobuoys, and other sonar-based surveillance systems for the global naval forces.
 Additionally, unmanned underwater vehicles (UUVs) evolved into viable tools capable of revolutionizing and transforming anti-submarine warfare (ASW) through their advanced sensing capabilities.
 These systems feature active sonar systems that are highly beneficial for the collection of data to detect, characterize and track adversary/enemy submarines at long ranges.
 Moreover, several nations realized the potential security vulnerabilities exposed by operating foreign UUVs in their waters, encouraging them to develop low-frequency sonars to accurately detect the presence of UUVs with lower acoustic signature levels.
 Thus, the rapid growth in the global naval fleet is expected to create a parallel demand for new and advanced sonar systems, like 3D multibeam scanning sonars, whose potential for growth is much higher in the defense sector than in the commercial sector.

 Asia-Pacific to Witness the Highest Growth During the Forecast Period

 The geopolitical scenario in the region has made it a hotspot for unprecedented skirmishes and armed standoffs, especially between the countries in the South China Sea.
 This has encouraged several countries to procure new naval assets while also promoting the capability upgrade of existing vessels.
 For instance, the PLAN is undergoing a huge naval fleet expansion, which is projected to make China surpass Russia as the largest navy in the world in terms of frigates and submarines by 2020.
 China is also emphasizing increasing its anti-submarine warfare (ASW) capabilities from coastal defense to blue-water operations.
 Other countries are also increasing their investments into ASW equipment, like sonar systems, to enhance their situational awareness in the sea.
 For instance, in 2017, Japan became the first nation to conduct large-scale experimental mining of a dead hydrothermal vent off the coast of Okinawa, inside Japan's national waters, by dispatching a torpedo-shaped underwater drone equipped with special sonar to map it.
-Such developments in terms of, both, vessel building and the upgrade of the existing fleet are expected to generate demand for sonar systems during the forecast period.
+Such developments in terms of both vessel building and the upgrade of the existing fleet are expected to generate demand for sonar systems during the forecast period.

 The sonar systems market is highly fragmented, with a wide range of players providing various types of sonar systems, like single-beam sonar systems, multi-beam sonar systems, and full-circle scanning systems, for applications, like fishing, deep-sea exploration, shallow water detection, and enemy detection, while tracking and detecting attacking torpedoes and missiles.
-Companies, such as General Dynamics Corporation, Thyssenkrupp AG, Kongsberg Gruppen ASA, Aselsan AS, and Thales Group are some of the prominent players in the market studied.
-Local companies, supported by defense budgets and government funding, are also developing indigenous systems, to reduce dependency on foreign contractors and add mission-specific operational profiles for onboard sonar systems as per the requirement of the end-users.
+Companies, such as General Dynamics Corporation, Thyssenkrupp AG, Kongsberg Gruppen ASA, Aselsan AS, and Thales Group, are some of the prominent players in the market studied.
+Local companies, supported by defense budgets and government funding, are also developing indigenous systems to reduce dependency on foreign contractors and add mission-specific operational profiles for onboard sonar systems as per the requirement of end users.
 Product innovations by various global and regional companies increased the competition in the market, and smaller players are expected to strengthen their presence in the market through innovations during the forecast period.

 - The market estimate (ME) sheet in Excel format